 But not only that.
 The more realistic your Personas are, the better you can understand their motivations and goals.
 And that is the most important part.
 Remember, understanding your audience is critical to the success of your business.

-Check out this Persona video course to learn who your customers are.
+Check out this in-depth Persona Guide to learn who your customers are.

 2. Think of your North Star Metric